tim-taylor/evobee/docs/evobee-odd.md

 ### Pollinator dynamics

-Each foraging phase begins with a population of 400 pollinators distributed uniform-randomly across the environment.
+Each foraging phase begins with a population of pollinators of size and distribution as specified in the configuration file.
 Each pollinator collects a supply of pollen by visiting flowers.
 At each time step during the foraging phase, the order in which pollinators are selected is randomised.
 Each pollinator executes a new iteration of its foraging behaviour in each simulation time step.
 We studied two different pollinator foraging strategies in these experiments: *Forage Nearest* flower, and a variant,  *Forage Any* flower.
 In both strategies, every pollinator maintains a list of its five most recently visited individual flowers, and it will not revisit a flower that currently appears on this list.
 The differences between the strategies are as follows.

 A pollinator following the *Forage Nearest* flower strategy  (Fig. 1a) will move to (and land upon) the nearest flower within a search radius of 1 pdu from its current position and that does not appear on its recently visited flower  list.
 If no flower meets these criteria, the pollinator moves a distance of 1 pdu in a uniform-randomly chosen direction.
 This is not a strategy real insects use,  but since in this work we are only interested in the relative success of flowering plants, as long as we are consistent in our approach across all simulations and we maintain our aspatial / well-mixed plant population, this simple model has been shown to be sufficient  [REF Zoe's ECAL paper].